SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     - the same SCANBOUND value.
     - the same INTT or INTN value.
     - the same BEAM_ORDER length (scan length)
+    - the same TXCTRFREQ value.
+    - the same RXCTRFREQ value

 4. **CONCURRENT**